bashup/.devkit/README.md

 ### .devkit Modules

-Currently, .devkit provides only three modules: `cram`, `shell-console`, and `virtualenv-support`.
+Currently, .devkit provides only four modules: `cram`, `entr-watch`, `shell-console`, and `virtualenv-support`.
 You can activate them by adding "`import:` *modulename*" lines to your `.dkrc`, then defining any needed overrides.
 (Typically, you override variables by defining them *before* the import, and functions by defining them *after*.)

+Note that these modules are not specially privileged in any way: you are not *required* to use them to obtain the specified functionality.
+They are simply defaults and examples.

+So, for example, if you don't like how devkit's `watch` module works, you can write your own functions in `.dkrc` or in a package that you load as a development dependency (e.g. with `require mycommand github mygithubaccount/mycommand mycommand; source "$(command -v mycommand)"`).

 #### cram